MikroElektronika/mikrosdk_click_v2/clicks/macaddress/DETAILS.md

 ### Application Task

-> This is an example which demonstrates the use of MAC Address click board.
+> This is an example which demonstrates the use of MAC Address Click board.
-> MAC Address click communicates with register via I2C protocol by the write to register and read from the register.
+> MAC Address Click communicates with register via I2C protocol by the write to register and read from the register.
 > This example shows write/read sequential write/read from EEPROM.
 > Results are being sent to the Usart Terminal where you can track their changes.